Home » Ingredients » Vegetables

 4) At the end, broil it for a few additional minutes if you like the top more golden brown.
 Be careful and watch the oven when you broil the zucchini because they will burn quick!

-How do I reheat Roasted Zucchini?
+How do I reheat Roasted Zucchini Spears?

 Reheat in the toaster oven or oven so that zucchini will become crispy.
 If microwaving zucchini, it will be soft and soggy (not crispy).